 Authored by the expert who managed and guided the team behind the Croatia Property Pack

-We update this blog post regularly as new data becomes available, so you always get the freshest picture.
+We constantly update this blog post as new official Croatian housing, tourism, lending and construction data becomes available.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in the Croatian Islands.